 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 3

-Job roles and titles covered by this qualification include:
+Prospective job roles covered by this qualification include:

 - animal technician